fennelLabs/FennelBlog/about.md

 Student of computing science, Python enthusiast.
 Very real interest in security and algorithmic efficiency.

+I try to only blog about an issue, a project, or a topic that I've personally experienced.
+All of my writing is driven by my own investigations, so that I can help to drive discussion of issues.

 # Projects
 ## [Akvanta](http://github.com/Romulus10/Akvanta)
 ## [Encrypted Messenger in Java](http://github.com/Romulus10/messenger)